devopsacademyau/academy/classes/01class/exercises/c01-aws01/mendoncaj/README.md

 --tag-specifications 'ResourceType=instance,Tags=[{Key=ref,Value=devops-academy}]'
 ```

-- Create another EC2, also using the CLI instance in the same VPC but with private address only and connect to it.

 ## Submit a PR with the folowing file:
 - README.md based on the [ANSWER.md](ANSWER.md) file with the commands requested.